joe83/vq-marketplace-platform/README.md

 # This will start the docker container and the server.
 The server will listen at port 8080 in the docker container.
 # -v /Users/<path>:/<container path> enables to maps the folders for uploaded files
-docker run -p 8080:8080 docker run -v /Users/<path>:/<container path> --env-file ./.env -d alphateamhackers/vqmarketplaceplatform
+docker run -p 8080:8080 -v /Users/<path>:/<container path> --env-file ./.env -d alphateamhackers/vqmarketplaceplatform
 # or if you db is hosted locally:
-docker run --network="host" --env-file ./.env -d alphateamhackers/vqmarketplaceplatform
+docker run --network="host" -v /Users/<path>:/<container path> --env-file ./.env -d alphateamhackers/vqmarketplaceplatform

 #check if the container started and write down container ID
 docker ps